 2. Train facilitators to deliver workshops on Racial Capitalism, exploring the historic roots of wealth in whiteness, and how this influences structural inequalities today.

-3. Work alongside Solidarity Economy Association (SEA) to continue to create a movement infrastructure that enables partnerships and collaboration to be strengthened across BIPOC led initiatives.
+3. Work alongside other solidarity economy organisers to continue to create a movement infrastructure that enables partnerships and collaboration to be strengthened across BIPOC led initiatives.

 Who might be interested in this project?